henrydguy/cil-internship-cohort-01/README.md

 # cil-internship-cohort-01-no24
 CIL Cohort 1 - Class Repo
-api called was oth for extenal and interna
+api called was oth for extenal and internal thanks